adisagir/BreweriesUSA/README.md

 # Breweries USA README

 ## Description
 This web application allows users to sign-up, log in and browse breweries in the United States by state and type.
 Users can filter breweries by state, type, or both.
-Finally, users can leave reviews for breweries visted by writing a comment and selecting a rating (out of 6).
+Finally, users can leave reviews for breweries visited by writing a comment and selecting a rating (out of 6).

 ## Technologies Used
 - ReactJS